EddyMarshall/Voice_Leading_Visualizer/README.md

 __________________________________________________________________________________________
-This project will be implemented with the following technologies:
+### This project will be implemented with the following technologies:

-* Canvas to render the game board.
 * Webpack to bundle and transpile JavaScript code.
 * npm to manage project dependencies.

 __________________________________________________________________________________________
-Project timeline:
+### Project timeline:

-* research different methods to display a dynamic guitar fretboard.
-(Canvas?) and get various chords and shapes showing up on the screen and animating to a new chord without reloading the page.
+* Friday - Monday: Research different methods to display a complete guitar fretboard.
+By Monday this will be dynamic enough to show all of the possible chord shapes.

-* Monday: Implement all of the logic that chooses what is the most efficient chord shape to transfer to.
+* Monday: Implement all of the logic that chooses what is the most efficient chord shape to transfer to and animate the transitions between the chords without reloading the page.

 * Tuesday: Tie the logic to the front end so the page can send two chords and animate the most efficient transition between the two.